 It has been observed that dogs who chew this product show a significant decrease in plaque buildup, teeth stains, and tartar development.

 6. Specifically Formulated Dental Food

-These foods are rare, and the few dental dog food brands that exist are manufactured by reputable vet recommended companies that are known to research and develop foods related to different health problems to dogs.
-For example, Royal Canin’s Dental Dry Food or Hill’s Science’s Dental Health Food or Oral Care Food.
+These foods are rare, and the few dental dog food brands that exist are manufactured by reputable vet-recommended companies that are known to research and develop foods related to different health problems in dogs.

 7. Fruits and Veggies

-Carrots are a good place to start (25, 26, 27).
-The rough and fibrous nature of carrots basically scrubs your dog’s teeth, the same way we’ve discussed dry dog foods does.
-Just make sure you don’t give them too many, because carrots are high in natural sugars, which may make your pooch gain weight if given too much, among other hazards of overfeeding.
+Just make sure you don’t give them too many because carrots are high in natural sugars, which may make your pooch gain weight if given too much, among other hazards of overfeeding.

 READ NEXT: The Ultimate Guide to Your Dog's Dental Care